“Do you Yahoo?” you all remember this tagline, don’t you?

 From 1995 to 2017, Yahoo witnessed 7 CEO swaps, imagine it as a high school’s sports team, whose coach changes every single year.

 They flourished because they were early in the market, but did not keep up with the trends and didn’t catch up with their rivals such as Google and Facebook, both of which also run on the same business model of ad revenue.
-Yahoo still is in the market, but due to stronger competition, poor selection of acquisition target, splitting their targets in too many directions at a single time, changing leadership has contributed to the downfall of this tech giant.
+Yahoo still is in the market, but due to stronger competition, poor selection of acquisition targets, splitting their targets in too many directions at a single time, changing leadership has contributed to the downfall of this tech giant.

 Please feel free to let us know if you have any comments and suggestions.
 Please subscribe to our free newsletter to stay updated about our latest blogs.